famillergy/recipes/baking/biscuits/chocolate-chip-cookies-[DF]-[NF]-[EF]-[VG].md

 - We use rice milk instead of soy milk, and it comes out a bit more nutty flavoured
 - For Dairy-free chocolate in New Zealand, we use Whittakers Dark Chocolate and break up the block into pieces and then cut up the pieces.

+## Credit

+- Thanks to Olivia at Ataliay for the original recipe: http://www.atiliay.com/best-chewy-chocolate-chip-cookies-ever/